Four businesspeople looking at a laptop

 Use a Mix of Communication Channels

 A cohesive workforce communicates openly and easily.
-Different generations (and individuals) have different communication styles and preferences.
-Allowing and encouraging multiple communication channels can bridge generational gaps while boosting productivity and engagement.
+Different generations and individuals have different communication styles and preferences, and allowing multiple channels to coexist bridges generational gaps while boosting productivity.

-• Quick chats via Slack or Google Chat for immediate needs
+• Use quick chats in Slack or Google Chat for urgent needs.

-• In-person meetings for complex discussions and relationship-building
+• Use in-person meetings for complex topics and stronger relationships.

 A diverse team having a meeting in-office with several employees tuned in on a virtual conference